 ATTENTION: Club Registrar

 Please allow 4 weeks for processing.

-Player & Parent Codes of Conduct
+Player & Parent / Guardian Codes of Conduct

 I hereby give consent for my child/children to play with the Aldergrove Soccer Society (known as Aldergrove Soccer Club, or AYSC) for the current season.
 I understand that with payment of fees I am now a full voting member of the Aldergrove Soccer Society.

 I, the parent/guardian of the herein named candidate(s) for a position on an Aldergrove Soccer Society team, hereby give my approval to participation in all league activities during the current season, and to receive any emergency medical aid as necessary.
 I assume all risks and hazards incidental to such participation, including transportation to and from the activities if required and do hereby waive, release and absolve indemnity and agree to hold harmless the Aldergrove Soccer Society, the organizers, sponsors, supervisors, participants and persons transporting my child/children to or from activities, from any claims arising out of an injury to my child/children, except to the extent and in the amount covered by accident or liability insurance.

 I grant to Aldergrove Soccer Society the right to take photographs of my child/children in connection with AYSC activities.
 I authorize Aldergrove Soccer Society, its assigns and transferees to copyright, use and publish the same in print and/or electronically.
 I agree that the Aldergrove Soccer Society may use such photographs of my child/children with or without their name and for any lawful purpose, including for example such purposes as publicity, illustration, advertising, and web, email, or social media content.

 I agree to return upon request equipment issued to my child/children in as good condition as when received, except for normal wear and tear.
 I will furnish a certified birth certificate of the above named candidate upon request of league officials.